potaru/Ts_storybook_exam/README.md

 # React Study Repo

-> This is a repository for my React studies
+> This repository is for my React studies based on Typescript

-## Used language for each component
+## Used tech for each component
 + Task
   + redux
   + storybook